 No details are provided on the current status of the proposed Kangaluwi and Chisawa opencast copper mine inside the Lower Zambezi National Park.
 Recalling that there was an injunction by the High Court of Zambia and that it was awaiting final court proceedings, it is recommended that the Committee reiterate its request to the State Party of Zambia to provide an update on the current status of the mine project which would be likely to seriously impact the property’s Outstanding Universal Value (OUV).

 The State Party’s confirmation that new tourism developments will be located away from the Zambezi River and subject to EIAs as per its previous commitment is welcomed.
 A map indicating the locations of the proposed developments should be submitted to the World Heritage Centre.
 It is appreciated that the State Party is committed to ensure regular monitoring of the effectiveness of the environmental management and monitoring plans of Vine Camp lodge, adopting an adaptive approach to its management as the lodge moves into full operation.
 The World Heritage Centre should be kept informed.

 The World Heritage Committee,

-- Requests furthermore the State Party of Zambia to keep the World Heritage Centre informed on the status of the decision regarding the Kangaluwi and Chisawa opencast mine in Lower Zambezi National Park and its potential impacts on the property’s OUV;
+- Reiterates its request to the State Party of Zambia to keep the World Heritage Centre informed on the status of the decision regarding the proposed Kangaluwi and Chisawa opencast mine in Lower Zambezi National Park which could have serious impact on the property’s Outstanding Universal Value (OUV);

-- Requests moreover the State Party of Zimbabwe to submit to the World Heritage Centre, by 1 December 2017, a detailed report on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 42nd session in 2018.
+- Finally requests the State Party to submit to the World Heritage Centre, by 1 December 2019, a progress report, and by 1 December 2020 an updated report on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 45th session in 2021.